a-laughlin/a-laughlin.github.io/_posts/2025-06-06-developer-productivity-metrics-meaning-evolution.md

 tags: [draft, Developer Productivity, Developer Experience, Developer Tools, Engineering Productivity, Engineering Optimization, DX, DevEx, DevProd]
 ---

 Developer Productivity (DevProd)'s definition matters.
 Discussing and optimizing an unclear measure wastes time.
 While defining Developer Productivity I learned that the metric isn't useful to improve stakeholder outcomes or business impact.
 I also learned that the term has become so ambiguous that discussing it generates more confusion than clarity.
-Those are only two of "Developer Productivity"'s [many](https://link.springer.com/chapter/10.1007/978-1-4842-4221-6_2) [drawbacks](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity).
-Replacing the term "Developer Productivity" with "Engineering Results" leads to clearer discussions and more useful metrics.
+Those are only two of Developer Productivity's [many](https://link.springer.com/chapter/10.1007/978-1-4842-4221-6_2) [drawbacks](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity).
+Replacing the term "Developer Productivity" with an alternative like "Engineering Results" clarifies discussions and encourages more useful metrics.

 <!-- TOC -->